 There is no going back.

-You know, when 2014 becomes a referendum on illegal, unconstitutional executive amnesty, and then they punt it to the courts because they don't want to fight for fear that they're going to get blamed for a government shutdown, and the only person that stood up in the Senate was Ted Cruz and Rand Paul and Marco Rubio or Mike Lee, then that that basic there's no difference between the two parties.
+You know, when 2014 becomes a referendum on illegal, unconstitutional executive amnesty, and then they punt it to the courts because they don't want to fight for fear that they're going to get blamed for a government shutdown, and the only person that stood up in the Senate was Ted Cruz and Ram Paul and Marco Rubio and Mike Lee, then there's no difference between the two parties.

-If John Boehner is going to allow with the power of the purse, the debt to go up five trillion dollars, the repu that Republican Party is useless to me.
+If John Boehner is going to allow, with the power of the purse, the debt to go up $5 trillion, that Republican Party is useless to me.

 Look, the Republican Party better understand what's happening here.

-Now, if they're going to cater to cheap labor, and that's the reason that they never built the wall that they promised us in 2006, if they're not going to have a message solutions that resonate with those people in Michigan and Minnesota and Wisconsin and Ohio and Pennsylvania that's going to make the the working lives of of these hard Great Americans better,
+Now, if they're going to cater to cheap labor, and that's the reason that they never built the wall that they promised us in 2006, if they're not going to have a message solutions that resonate with those people in Michigan and Minnesota and Wisconsin and Ohio and Pennsylvania,

-You know, one of the most underreported, I think, things about Donald Trump's platform is this new new deal for African Americans for black Americans, where he says, we're not, we're gonna go in, we're gonna fix your broken down dilapidated schools.
+You know, one of the most underreported, I think, things about Donald Trump's platform is this new New Deal for African Americans, for black Americans, where he says, we're not, we're going to go in, we're going to fix your broken down, dilapidated schools.

-they're useless unless they go into the black community and say the Democrats take your vote for granted every four years.
+Unless they go into the black community and say, the Democrats take your vote for granted every four years.

 Here's a ladder to success.

-Unless they do these things, you know, it's gonna be the same old model every four years, the same old electoral map every four years.
+Unless they do these things, you know, it's going to be the same old model every four years, the same old electoral map every four years.

 But Republicans have lost any sense of vision, any sense of fight, any sense of a backbone, and they have basically capitulated.